A step-by-step tutorial on how to build a floating desk for your home office or kids craft room.

-SIDE NOTE: You can install just the end brackets and complete step 3, then come back and add the other brackets.
+SIDE NOTE: You can start by installing the end brackets and then come back and add the other brackets.
 This is what I did for this floating desk!

 SIDE NOTE: If you do not want a seam, you will want to attach the boards together before sanding the wood.